TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 mlen           Length of the pHMM - number of match states.

-fs_prob        The probability assigned to a nucleotide insertion that
+fs_prob        The assigned probability of a frameshift-inducing indel

-   ults in a frameshift

 codon_tbl      The NCBI codon translation table ID assumed for the target DNA

 eff_nseq       Effective sequence number.
-This is the “effective” number of independent sequences that frahmmbuild’s default “entropy weighting” step decided on, given the phylogenetic similarity of the nseq sequences in the input alignment.
-The higher the number the more diversity there is amoung the sequences in the MSA.
+This is the “effective” number of independent sequences that bathbuild’s default “entropy weighting” step decided on, given the phylogenetic similarity of the nseq sequences in the input alignment.
+The higher the number the more diversity there is among the sequences in the MSA.

 re/pos         Mean positional relative entropy, in bits.
 This can be ignored by most users.